thepwrtank18/Jellylist/README.md

 # Jellylist
-Web server that creates M3U files for Jellyfin TV shows.
+Web server that creates M3U files for TV shows on a Jellyfin instance.

 ## Setup
 *These instructions only work for Windows 10/Server 2016 or later.
 I haven't tested Linux or macOS yet, but builds are available.
 I haven't used any Windows-specific features, so it should be fine as long as you have .NET 7 installed.
 Windows 8.1/Server 2012 R2 or earlier is not supported (rip windows 7).*